apache/hudi/rfc/rfc-48/rfc-48.md

 <COMMIT_TIME>.logcompaction.requested on the timeline.

-Now LogCompaction executes and merges all the 3 log blocks and creates a merged log block .log.4.
-When reading the log blocks, AbstractHoodieLogRecordReader sees following 4 log blocks, but it should consider only log block 4.
+Now LogCompaction executes and merges all the 3 log blocks and creates a new compacted log block .log.4.
+When reading the log blocks, AbstractHoodieLogRecordReader sees following 4 log blocks, but it will consider only log block 4.

 ![](base_case.jpeg)

-To do that, merged log block uses a new command block type called MERGED_LOG_BLOCK, which basically contains the list of log blocks that should not be considered.
+Compacted log blocks are special type of HoodieLogBlock and they can be differentiated based on the header key COMPACTED_BLOCKS_INSTANTS, which basically contains the list of log block's instants this compacted blocks contain.

 Along with the creation of a new command block type, rollback logic also need to be changed